Ultimate Guide To WordPress RSS

 RSS Post Importer

-RSS Post Importer lets you curate, import, syndicate, merge and display full text feeds on your WordPress site.
+The RSS Post Importer plugin lets you syndicate, import, curate, merge and display full-text feeds (RSS, Atom, etc.) on your WordPress blog.

-RSS Post Importer will fetch an RSS feed and publish the full article content of each feed item as a standalone post.
+The plugin will fetch an RSS feed and publish the full content of each feed item as a separate post.

 For more details, go here: